Where will you visit next?

 We are working to create 250 hectares of new species rich grassland at National Trust sites across Cornwall.
 The project, due to be completed by 2026, will help us rise to the twin challenges of biodiversity loss and climate change.

-National Trust will host multiple new artworks commissioned for the Hello Stranger community engagement programme led by Wildworks, the UK’s leading landscape theatre company, in an exciting new collaboration.
-The programme will run across multiple National Trust places from July 2024 until November 2024, featuring works by Cornish artists and co-produced by communities across Cornwall.
+National Trust hosted multiple new artworks in 2024 commissioned for the Hello Stranger community engagement programme led by Wildworks, the UK’s leading landscape theatre company, in an exciting new collaboration.
+The programme will ran across multiple National Trust places from July 2024 until November 2024, featuring works by Cornish artists and co-produced by communities across Cornwall.

 Stay at a National Trust holiday cottage in Cornwall this year and discover some of the most dramatic scenery in the UK.